Peep Show (British TV series): Series 4

-During this series, recently engaged Mark and Sophie visit Sophie's parents, and Jez has sex with Sophie's mother.
+Recently engaged Mark and Sophie visit Sophie's parents' house, where Jez has sex with Sophie's mother.
+Mark's attempt, at Johnson's request, to head a group of staff to formulate a merger between two departments is a failure, which leads to Mark humiliating himself at a JLB conference.
 Big Suze breaks up with Jez once again after Johnson offers to pay him in order to have sex with her and he agrees.
 Despite being disgusted by the offer, she subsequently starts a relationship with Johnson claiming that he is an "alpha male".
-Mark's attempt, at Johnson's request, to head a group of staff to formulate a merger between two departments is a failure, which leads to Mark being humiliated at JLB's conference.
 In an attempt to get away from Sophie, Mark joins a gym and discovers that Nancy is working there, after which Jez makes a failed attempt to reconcile.
 Sophie leaves on a business trip to Frankfurt, leaving Mark to consider a fling with a woman whom he recently met at his school reunion.
 Jez finds some well-paid work as a handyman for "The Orgazoid", one of his musical heroes, but discovers that his new employer expects him to give him "a hand".
-Mark and Sophie attend couples counselling which Mark hopes will unearth all their problems and end the engagement.
-Mark is less than pleased when the conversation turns to his poor sexual performances.
-Mark and Jeremy spend a weekend on a narrowboat on the Shropshire Union Canal for Mark's stag do, at which Mark and Jez meet two sisters in a pub.
-After meeting the businessman father of the girls, Mark attempts to secure a job with him in Bangalore as a means of escaping his impending wedding.
-The plan backfires when Jez accidentally kills the pet dog of one of the girls and the family find out when a series of attempts to cover it up lead to him eating it.
+Mark and Sophie attend couples' counselling, which Mark hopes will unearth all their problems and end the engagement, but the sessions instead focus on his poor sexual performances.
+For Mark's stag do, he and Jeremy spend a weekend on a narrowboat on the Shropshire Union Canal, where they meet two sisters in a pub.
+After meeting the businessman father of the women, Mark attempts to secure a job with him in Bangalore as a means of escaping his upcoming wedding.
+The plan backfires when Jez accidentally kills the family's pet dog.
+They find out when a series of attempts to cover it up lead to him eating it.
 On Mark's wedding day, Mark has resigned himself to marrying Sophie.
 Meanwhile, Jez is having difficulty juggling a hungover Super Hans, his best man speech and Nancy's imminent return to America.
 On the way to the church, Mark impulsively proposes to a woman in a cafe and steps out in front of a car making him realise that he should call the wedding off.
 However, after hiding in the church with Jez while all the guests arrive, Mark, with visible reluctance, feels obliged to marry Sophie when Jez gives away their hiding place.
 However, realising he was trying to get out of marrying her by hiding, Sophie runs out on Mark after the ceremony, planning to seek an annulment because he is "horrible".
 Jez gets into the car with Mark after he sees Nancy kissing Super Hans.